 October also means the beginning of Spiny Lobster Season in San Diego.
 If you love seafood, this is a season to mark in your calendar.
 From October to March, you can get your fill of these tasty critters all over Southern California and Baja California.

-Whether you go out and fish for yourself, grab some at the Fish Market or drive down to Puerto Nuevo for a tasty meal, make sure you get your fill of tasty lobster.
+Whether you go out and fish for yourself, grab some at the Fish Market, eat them at Mitch’s Seafood, or drive down to Puerto Nuevo for a tasty meal, make sure you get your fill of tasty lobster.
 The season will be over before you know it!

 Go for a Fall Drive or Hike